damosvil/FoxDroneFrame/README.md

 This setup is 190 grams dry weight (no battery) and about 340 grams with 1100mah 4s battery.

+I have tested it with no reinforcements and with 6s 450 mah battery, giving a total weight of about 250 grams.
+In that configuration the drone is blazing fast.

 The motors max pull are 1040 grams each, so for this setup the max pull is 12 times the weight.

 During my tests I tried fiberglass reinforcements, because at a const of 30% of extraweight they offer better performance in terms of combined resistance to crashes.